Sympathetic cooling of a radio-frequency LC circuit to its ground state in an optoelectromechanical system: Working point and linearized dynamics of the quantum fluctuations

 where $n_{\rm cav}=|\alpha_s|^2 =E^2/(\kappa^2+\Delta^2)$ is the intracavity photon number.

-The quantum fluctuations dynamics is obtained by linearizing the exact Heisenberg-Langevin equations Eqs.~(\ref{eqHL1})-(\ref{eqHL5}) around the chosen working point, i.e., by keeping only first order terms in such fluctuations.
-It is convenient to express these equations in terms of dimensionless quantities, scaled by the corresponding quantum zero-point fluctuation units, i.e., by redefining
+The quantum fluctuations dynamics can be described with very good approximation by linearizing the exact Heisenberg-Langevin equations Eqs.~(\ref{eqHL1})-(\ref{eqHL5}) around the classical stationary state defining the system working point, i.e., by keeping only first order terms in such fluctuations.
+In fact, if stability conditions are satisfied, the system dynamics will not significantly depart from the steady state defined above, and higher order terms in the fluctuation operators can be neglected~\cite{GenesMari,RMP}.
+It is convenient to express these equations in terms of dimensionless fluctuation operators, scaled by the corresponding quantum zero-point fluctuation units, i.e., by redefining